 In general, people with psychiatric disorders commonly engage in substance abuse.
 Many studies show that those with bipolar disorder are the most likely to also suffer from substance abuse.

-It is estimated that between 30 and 60 percent of the individuals who suffer from bipolar disorder also are affected by alcoholism or drug addiction.
+It is estimated that between 30 and 60 percent of the individuals who suffer from this disorder also are affected by alcoholism or drug addiction.
 The term "dual diagnosis" is given to a person that has a bipolar disorder and also has a drug and/or alcohol problem.

 Bipolar disorder is a mood disorder.
 It used to be referred to as manic depression.
-As the name indicates, individuals affected with bipolar disorder most often have mood swings that range from severe depression to mania (excitability, euphoria).
+As the name indicates, individuals affected most often have mood swings that range from severe depression to mania (excitability, euphoria).
 These periods can last from days to weeks to months.
 There may also be periods when the person's mood is normal.

 Both men and women are affected by bipolar disorder symptoms.
 Age can vary, but the disorder often first appears when the individual is between 15 and 25 years of age.